 - After granola has baked for 20 minutes, add nut mixture and bake for an additional 6-7 minutes.

 - Remove from oven and cool.
-Store in an airtight container for up to two weeks.
+Store in an airtight container for up to a month.

 - Garnish with dried fruit before serving.

 ** As stated, this recipe does have a salty note to it, which I love.
 However, if you're not that into salt, drop the amount.
 Either way, don't use table salt as it's much too fine.